Larry Carpenter: Adaptation

 Carpenter's first adaptation of A Christmas Carol played many seasons at New England's Merrimack Regional and Nickerson theatres—and at the Citadel Theatre in Alberta and Iowa Stage Theatre Company.
 A second musical adaptation of A Christmas Carol played the Wilbur and Huntington theatres in Boston—starring Paul Benedict and then Clive Revill.

 He wrote a new libretto for the Goodspeed Opera House production of Oscar Strauss's operetta The Chocolate Soldier.
-He also significant reworked Meredith Willson's Here's Love for Goodspeed Opera House; and Kiss Me Kate for the Pioneer Theatre Company.
+He also significant reworked Meredith Willson's Here's Love for Goodspeed Opera House; and Kiss Me, Kate for the Pioneer Theatre Company.

-For the Huntington Theatre Company he adapted and directed Ostrovsky's Diary of a Scoundrel and Feydeau's The Lady from Maxims.
+For the Huntington Theatre Company he adapted and directed Ostrovsky's Diary of a Scoundrel and Feydeau's The Lady from Maxim's.
 He created a new version of Dion Boucicault's The Shaughraun; for the Huntington and Seattle Repertory theatres; and he adapted The Captain of Koepnick for the Huntington and ACT, San Francisco.

 Carpenter's adaptation of Dickens' A Tale of Two Cities played at both American Stage Festival and the Asolo Repertory Theatre in Sarasota, FL.